How does one become infected with Hepatitis A?

 - buildup of fluid in the abdominal cavity, arms, or legs

-The World Health Organization reports that the hepatitis A virus is one of the most frequent causes of foodborne infection across the globe.
+The World Health Organization reports that the Hep A Virus is one of the most frequent causes of foodborne infection across the globe.
 Epidemics can be explosive; an epidemic in Shanghai in 1988 affected almost 300,000 people.